Doghouse-Mike/my-notes/content/Obsidian Dataview Cheatsheet.md

 # Bool Property to Custom Display Value

-## Display Yes/No instead of True/False on Bool Properties
+## Display Yes/No Instead of True/False on Bool Properties

 Snippet